Cognitive Impairment Suspected

 - It is important to address risk factors; hypertension, diabetes, cholesterol, smoking, and to encourage the person with MCI to engage in cognitive training and physical exercise.

-- Provide patient with PIL on Mild Cognitive Impairment (available below)
+- Provide the patient with PIL on Mild Cognitive Impairment (available below)

 When to refer